How To: Get Rid of Gophers

 Don’t let a gopher get the best of you or your backyard!
 Learn how to get rid of gophers and keep them away with several simple solutions.

 Even if you’re not an avid cultivator of prized begonias or caretaker of an expensive golf course like Bill Murray’s character in Caddyshack, having a gopher in your yard can still put a damper on your lush landscape.
-But these merely scratch the surface of what damage the critters can do.
-While these small, vegetarian, half-blind rodents seem fairly harmless, they didn’t earn their pest classification by just disrupting a little soil.
+While these small, vegetarian, half-blind rodents seem fairly harmless, they didn’t earn their pest classification just by disrupting a little soil.

-Gophers are very territorial and solitary, so you’ll rarely get more than one critter per acre, but even the one can do a fair amount of damage: He can dig up 10 to 30 mounds of dirt in your yard every month, eating through roots, vegetables, stems, and just about anything else in its underground path—edible or not.
-That includes tree roots and utility lines, both with the potential to cause a lot of damage.
-Their network of tunnels provide sinkholes in your yard that are as potentially dangerous for pedestrians as they are unsightly.
-And they’re trouble for other nearby animals: Like all wild rodents, gophers tend to carry lice, fleas, ticks, and mites, and often pass those along to pets who spend time in your yard.
-Plus, the presence of a gopher can encourage other unwanted guests—predators like weasels, skunks, and snakes—to visit your yard looking for a quick meal.
-The best thing to do as soon as you discover one (or more!) in your yard is to act swiftly.
+Gophers are very territorial and solitary, so you’ll rarely get more than one critter per acre.
+But even the one can do a fair amount of damage.
+He can dig up 10 to 30 mounds of dirt in your yard every month, eating through roots, vegetables, stems, and just about anything else in its underground path, edible or not.
+That includes tree roots and utility lines—both with the potential to cause a lot of damage.

 - Bait the gopher into a live trap and release it far from your property.